 - There can be a folder for headlines, slogans, or themes.

 - There can be a folder for short drafts of 3-500 words that might need to be fleshed out later.

-- Then there will be a folder with complete articles ready to be spell checked and edited again.
+- Then there’ll be a folder with complete articles ready for spell checking and editing again.

-By taking notes constantly and then filing them in these folders, you will build up a production line and will never need to start from scratch again.
+By taking notes constantly and then filing them in these folders, you’ll build up a production line and will never need to start from scratch again.

 Re-purpose emails and Skype conversations

-When I ever have a good Skype chat where either me, or the other person had a great idea or an ‘AHA!’ moment, I will cut and paste the thread into my Skype snippet folder which now has countless snippets.
+When I ever have a good Skype chat where the other person or I had a great idea or an ‘AHA!’ moment, I’ll cut and paste the thread into my Skype snippet folder which now has countless snippets.
 Sometimes an article is already halfway there.

 An article written based on personal experience will always be more authentic and powerful than one that has been sourced and researched from other peoples work.
 This resonates with readers.